How We Keep Our Kitchen Safe and Organized with Kids

 Dishes with shelf organizers

 This part of my kitchen makes me so happy!
-These silver cabinet shelf organizers make it easier to grab the small and large plates we need.
+These silver cabinet shelf organizers make grabbing the small and large plates we need easier.

 Note: Although I would prefer to have much fewer plates and bowls, my mother-in-law is a ceramic artist and has gifted many handmade dishes.